Asperger's Syndrome: Diagnostic Criteria, Facts and Treatment

 - Physical Clumsiness

-There is no one, single best treatment, 'package,' for every child or adult with Asperger's syndrome.
+There is no single best treatment or package for every child or adult with Asperger's syndrome.

-The majority of professionals agree that the earlier a person with the disorder receives treatment the better.
-Effective treatment programs build on the person's interests, offer predictable schedules, teach tasks as a series of simple steps, and actively engage the person's attention in structured activities.
+Most professionals agree that the earlier a person with the disorder receives treatment, the better.
+Effective treatment programs build on the person's interests, offer predictable schedules, teach tasks as simple steps, and actively engage the person's attention in structured activities.
 They also give the person consistent reinforcement regarding their behavior.
-The program can include cognitive behavioral therapy, social skills training, medication for any co-existing conditions, as well as additional measures.
+The program can include cognitive behavioral therapy, social skills training, medication for any co-existing conditions, and additional measures.

-Pursuit of effective treatment can give persons with Asperger's syndrome the ability to cope with the disability, but they can still find social situations and personal relationships to be difficult.
-Adults with Asperger's are often able to successfully work in mainstream jobs, even though they may need continued moral support and encouragement in order to maintain an independent lifestyle.
+Pursuit of effective treatment can give persons with Asperger's syndrome the ability to cope with the disability, but they can still find social situations and personal relationships difficult.
+Adults with Asperger's can often successfully work in mainstream jobs, even though they may need continued moral support and encouragement to maintain an independent lifestyle.

 Social Aspects of Asperger's Syndrome

-People with Asperger's can prefer things like specific foods, soft clothes, and may be bothered by lights or sound that nobody else appears to see or hear.
-They perceive the world differently, so it is important to remember that it is their neurological differences that cause these behaviors and not intentional rudeness, bad behavior, a lack of intelligence, or, 'bad parenting.'
+People with Asperger's can prefer specific foods and soft clothes and may be bothered by lights or sounds nobody else appears to see or hear.
+They perceive the world differently, so it is important to remember that it is their neurological differences that cause these behaviors and not intentional rudeness, bad behavior, a lack of intelligence, or 'bad parenting.'

 Persons with Asperger's syndrome have a regular I.Q. - many people affected by the disorder have exceptional skills or talents related to a specific area.

-Due to their high degree of functionality and naivete, persons with Asperger's are many times seen as being either odd or eccentric and may become the victims of either bullying or teasing.
-Persons with Asperger's syndrome tend to be very literal and have a hard time using language in social contexts.
-During social interactions, persons with Asperger's may avoid the gaze of another person and turn away from them, even as they greet the other person.
+Due to their high degree of functionality and naivete, persons with Asperger's are often seen as odd or eccentric and may become the victims of bullying or teasing.
+Persons with Asperger's syndrome tend to be very literal and have difficulty using language in social contexts.
+During social interactions, persons with Asperger's may avoid another person's gaze and turn away from them, even as they greet the other person.
 While they want to interact with others, they have trouble knowing how to do so.
 They are capable of learning how to interact with others, much in the same way anyone else would learn a new skill.

-While they may have a more difficult time doing so, adults with Asperger's syndrome can have relationships, families, as well as both happy and productive lives.
+While they may have a more difficult time doing so, adults with Asperger's syndrome can have relationships, families, and both happy and productive lives.

 Author Credentials: